WynnKunGz/Pom-s-Birthday-Website/note.md

 - revamped index.html
 - put all unused pictures in memories
 - reveal the identity of cha-eunwoo
-- add <br> in some pages, some texts to seperate the paragraphs/ sentences.
+- add <br> in some pages, some texts to seperate the paragraphs, sentences.
+- obfuscated texts and modified texts (trying out stuff)

 # issues